 How you manage stormwater cannot threaten or damage property or the environment.

 The maximum discount is 100% of the on-site stormwater charge.

-The discount remains in effect through June 2017.
 To maintain the discount, the utility account must remain active, stormwater facilities must be properly maintained and operated, and the city must be granted access to the property for limited inspections of stormwater facilities.

 The city will charge penalties and retract awarded discounts if a ratepayer files a fraudulent registration.